Off-Grid Solar and Wind-Generated Power

 Ohio, where the sun doesn't shine, most of the time.

-there's little else you can do other than relax and wait for the sun to
+little else you can do other than relax and wait for the sun to come back

-come back into vogue and count the pennies saved toward another battery
+into vogue and count the pennies saved toward another battery or solar

-exceptionally low.
-I couldn't figure out why since almost everything
+low.
+I couldn't figure out why since almost everything other than the

-predictable nature and condition of the batteries.
-It was decided that
+familiar with the predictable nature and condition of the batteries.
+It

-one-by-one the remaining items would be removed to another battery bank
+was decided that one-by-one the remaining items would be removed to

 AS IT TURNED OUT, the batteries were NOT the problem.